Could the slow burn of languishing be the next big threat to employee engagement and wellness?

 8. Engagement, engagement, engagement

 Employees need to know where to go to find what they need.
 And they need to be able to access it with ease.
 It’s fine if you’ve got lots of systems and apps for your benefits, rewards, holidays and surveys.
-Integrating them as well as possible is helpful, whether that’s utilising the technical capability of a platform and its API or simply linking and signposting from one to another.
+Integrating them as well as possible is helpful, whether that’s utilizing the technical capability of a platform and its API or simply linking and signposting from one to another.

 Each day some employees will likely be working from home, and some will be in the office.
 So catering for both eventualities is a must.
 Free gym memberships may no longer cut it, especially as they might not be accessible for everyone.
 But the option to do online classes and then hold them in a space in the office at a convenient time allows your office-based employees and home-based employees to come together and not let the distance disconnect them.

-9. Bring back organised fun
+9. Bring back organized fun

-Social wellbeing is vital right now.
+Social wellness is vital right now.
 People know they want and need connection in some form, and it’s an antidote to languishing.
 Remember how we had virtual drinks and zoom quizzes this time last year, all for them to fall off a cliff and never be spoken of again?
 There’s a reason for that; we need variety.
 Giving employees different ways to connect and enjoy each other’s company is the support they’ll likely appreciate.
 And make sure you’re reintegrating them with consistent communication and education too.
 Helping employees rediscover the joy and meaning in their work to help keep languishing at bay.
 A little goes a long way.

 10. The final flourish